dhruvsharma001/ProjectBackend/README.md

 Backend has Models defined for all data ie Sales Orders, Customer , Products in inventory , Logs , Expenses.
 API’s for CRUD and other operations on the Sale orders, inventory Products, Customer, etc The project utilizes the multer middleware in the backend.
 Multer is a middleware for handling multipart/form-data, primarily used for uploading files.
-In the context of our project, it is used for handling CSV file uploads and image uploads.
+In the context of project, it is used for handling CSV file uploads and image uploads.